-Dear Parents.
+Dear Parents,

 Your son will soon be taking part in the Year 5 Cultural Perspectives Program at Scotts Creek.
-This program examines the basic ecological concepts of the mallee and river environments.
-Students will have the opportunity to explore ways that the land and river was used by First Nations people before and after European settlement.
+In this program, students will have the opportunity to explore ways that the land and river was used by Indigenous people before and after European settlement.
 Students will take part in an Aboriginal journey, examine traditional hunting artefacts and tools, listen to dreamtime stories around a campfire and have an opportunity to create a piece of Aboriginal inspired artwork.
-Students will be introduced to canoeing and minimal impact camping in conjunction with swimming and water safety in the river environment.
+Students will be introduced to canoeing, swimming and water safety in the river environment in conjunction with minimal impact camping.
+This all occurs on-site at the beautiful Scotts Creek campus.